Skip to content

 Santa Fe looked so authentic!
 It felt like I am in one of those Mexican movies.

 The church fits nicely into the town.
-We also saw an excibition in the park next to it.
+We also saw an exhibition in the park next to it.

 All town is covered in clay.
-Even new build is covered in clay.
+Even new build houses are covered in clay.

 There was a big wolf and on his leg was a sign US Military.